Pickleball

 What is the cost for drop-in pickleball?

-How I can register for the drop-in sessions?
+How can I register for pickleball?

-Click here to log in and register!
-Ensure your membership is active, select “Programs & Events” from the menu on the left side of the page and then click on the Pickleball section.
+To register, log in and ensure your membership is active.
+Then select Programs & Events from the left-side menu and choose the Pickleball section.

 Why is there a cost for drop-in pickleball?